Little Monsters (2019 film): Plot

 That night, while Teddy and the children are asleep, Dave tells Audrey about how his father left him when he was young and that only his sister was there for him.
-Audrey reveals that she is no longer engaged, as her fiancé had cheated on her with a co-worker, and that she only wears the ring to keep her pupils' fathers away.
+Audrey reveals that she is no longer engaged, as her fiancé had cheated on her with a co-worker (only wearing the ring to keep her pupils' fathers away), and that she got into teaching after following Hanson on tour.

 The next day, the children wake up and begin complaining, so David sings Neil Diamond's "Sweet Caroline", getting the children involved when he changes the chorus to Miss Caroline.
-Meanwhile, the military plans to bomb the gift shop the children are in to destroy the zombies and prevent a breakout.
+Meanwhile, the military plans to bomb the gift shop the children are in to destroy the zombies and prevent an outbreak.
 The survivors decide to get a large vehicle and drive to safety.
-Teddy and Dave attempt to get Teddy's McGiggle Mobile, but Teddy betrays Dave, and is then killed by the crew member who plays his sidekick Frogsie, who has become a zombie.
-Dave is forced to climb on top of the van to avoid being eaten.
+Teddy and Dave attempt to get Teddy's McGiggle Mobile, but Teddy betrays Dave, and is then killed by the zombified crew member who plays his sidekick Frogsie.
+Dave is forced to climb on top of the van to avoid being eaten, where he is able to get phone reception and thank Tess for supporting him.
 When all seems lost, Felix arrives driving a tractor and saves Dave, and together they rescue Audrey and the children.
 As they drive to safety, they discover that the zombies respond to the music Audrey plays.
 They eventually reach the military and escape just as the farm is bombed.
 The zombies following them are gunned down by the army.

 Dave and Audrey share a kiss before they and the kids are taken away and placed in quarantine for 48 hours in case of infection.
 The final scene shows Dave, Audrey, and the kids singing Taylor Swift's "Shake It Off", which Dave previously hated, as the kids' parents watch on with tears of joy in their eyes.